dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

 ## Conclusion

-I want to express all my recognition to Svetlana Shorina and [PostgreSQL Professional](https://postgrespro.ru/) for this patch.
+I want to express all my gratitude to Svetlana Shorina and [PostgreSQL Professional](https://postgrespro.ru/) for this patch.
 It has already been applied in github development code and will be available in next coming v17.4 release.

-Of course the more CPUs you can use, the speediest you can migrate your data, especially for Tera byte database.
+Of course the more CPUs you can use, the fastest you can migrate your data, especially for terabytes databases.
 I think that full database migration performances can be improved by allowing parallel table export (-P) together with parallel data export (-J) for a single table.
-This is not the case at now, but still in the TODO list.
+This is not the case for now, but it is in the TODO list.